Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 An AAU-19 Type of altimeter, may operate in both electric - based on corrected electric static pressure signal from the Altitude Encoder, or mechanical (STBY) mode - from Air Data Computer, previously corrected by the Static Pressure Compensator.
-The errors tolerance of the instrument is ±3 knots below 80kts and ±5 knots above that airspeed.
+The errors tolerance of the instrument is ±3 feet below 80kts and ±5 feet above that airspeed.

 In STBY mode, the altimeter operates based on an aneroid barometer, featuring a flexible metal capsule known as an aneroid wafer.
 This wafer expands or contracts with changes